RecheDev/RecheDev/README.md

 **Software Engineer**

-Currently I will be focusing on training my skills to become a fullstack developer with the focus on JavaScript/TypeScript.
+Currently I am on the path of training my skills to become a fullstack developer with the focus on JavaScript/TypeScript.

 I also like to be up to date with IA tools that improve productivity.